-To comply with state law and to provide protection to victims of child abuse, the board believes incidents of alleged child abuse should be reported to the proper authorities.
-Employees are encouraged, and licensed employees are required as mandatory reporters, to report alleged incidents of child abuse of which they become aware within the scope of their professional practice.
-The definition of child abuse is in the accompanying regulation.
+In compliance with state law and to provide protection to victims of child abuse, the board believes incidents of alleged child abuse should be reported to the proper authorities.
+All licensed school employees, teachers, coaches and paraeducators are mandatory reporters as provided by law and are to report alleged incidents of child abuse they become aware of within the scope of their professional duties.

-When a reporter suspects a student is the victim of child abuse, the mandatory reporter shall orally or in writing notify the Iowa Department of Human Services.
-If the reporter believes the child is in immediate danger, the local law enforcement agency shall also be notified.
-Within forty-eight hours of the oral report, the reporter shall file a written report with the Iowa Department of Human Services.
+When a mandatory reporter suspects a student is the victim of child abuse, the mandatory reporter shall make an oral report of the suspected child abuse to the Iowa Department of Human Services within 24 hours of becoming aware of the abusive incident and shall make a written report to the Iowa Department of Human Services within 48 hours following the oral report.
+If the mandatory reporter believes the child is in immediate danger, the local law enforcement agency will also be notified.

-Within six months of their initial employment, mandatory reporters shall take a training course involving the identification and reporting of child abuse, and/or submit evidence they have taken the course within the previous five years.
-The course shall be re-taken as a requirement of licensure renewal.
+Within six months of their initial employment, mandatory reporters will take a two-hour training course involving the identification and reporting of child abuse, or submit evidence they've taken the course within the previous three years.
+Once the training course has been taken, the certificate will remain valid for three years.
+Employees who have taken the two-hour training course will take the one-hour follow up training course every three years and prior to the expiration of their certificate.